Oieusouopi/technical-challenge-BackEnd/README.md

   > install dependecies with `npm install`

   ⚠ Wanted ⚠ if you choose to  use Docker **ALL** the commnads in `package.json` (npm start, npm test, npm run dev, ...) must be executed **IN** container, that is, in the terminal that appears after executing the command `docker exec` mentioned above.

+## Technologies used
+- Docker.
+- Nodejs(express).
+- Eslint.
+- API Rest.
+- Unit Test: Mocha, Sinon, Chai.
+- NYC.
+- MYSQL.
+- Nodemon.
+- DotEnv.